mozilla/addons-server/docs/api/topics/search.rst

     :param optional manifest_url: Filters by manifest URL.
 Requires an exact match and should only return a single result if a match is found.
+    :type manifest_url: string
-    :param optional sort: The field to sort by.
+    :param optional sort: The fields to sort by.
 One of 'downloads', 'rating', 'price', 'created'.
+Can be used multiple times to sort by multiple criteria.
 Sorts by relevance by default.
+    :type sort: string

     The following parameters requires an OAuth token by a user with App Reviewer privileges: